 Apart from Duolingo, several other products and digital platforms have successfully applied the Fogg Behavior Model to enhance user engagement.

-Take the example of LinkedIn, the popular professional networking site.
+Take the example of LinkedIn, the professional networking site.
 LinkedIn taps into the motivation of career advancement and social acceptance by enabling users to showcase their achievements and connect with other professionals.
 The platform makes it easy for users to engage by providing a user-friendly interface, suggesting connections, and recommending jobs and articles based on the user's profile and behavior.
 LinkedIn also sends timely prompts, such as notifications about job opportunities, connection requests, or updates from a user's network, encouraging continuous engagement.

 Another notable example is the fitness app, MyFitnessPal.
 It uses the model effectively by motivating users to achieve their fitness goals, making it easy to track diet and exercise, and sending regular prompts to log meals or workouts.
 The app also integrates social acceptance by enabling users to connect with others, share progress, and join challenges.